-Camping or glamping Big Sur will change your life.
-Big Sur’s located along the Pacific Ocean, in-between San Francisco and Los Angeles.
+Camping or glamping in Big Sur will change your life, it’s that spectacular.
+Big Sur is located along the Pacific Ocean, in-between San Francisco and Los Angeles.
 The area is frequently referred to as one of the most amazing places in the world, where water meets land.
-Also, the 90-miles of coastline feature breathtaking rugged wilderness, towering cliffs, stunning beaches, and phenomenal sunsets.
+Also, the 90 miles of coastline feature breathtaking rugged wilderness, towering cliffs, stunning beaches, and phenomenal sunsets.

 CAMPING OR GLAMPING BIG SUR